nancchan/saas-customer-onboarding-business-systems/incidents/incident_003_reporting_data_issue.md

-# Incident: Reporting Data Discrepancy
+# Incident 003: Reporting Data Discrepancy

 ## Summary

-A discrepancy was identified between expected customer records and Salesforce reporting results.
+A reporting discrepancy was identified where customer counts did not match the expected records.

----
+This scenario demonstrates how reporting issues can require investigation of upstream data rather than simply changing the report itself.

 ## Business Impact

-- Customer reports displayed inaccurate record counts.
+- Reported customer numbers were inaccurate
-- Additional investigation was required.
+- Additional investigation was required

----
+- Business users could receive misleading information
+- The source data required validation

 ## Investigation

+Steps performed:

-1. Reviewed Salesforce reports.
+1. Reviewed the reporting results
-2. Compared CRM records with the source dataset.
+2. Compared reporting results against CRM data
-3. Validated customer information using SQL.
+3. Reviewed customer information using SQL
-4. Reviewed data quality and field mapping.

----
+4. Investigated possible data-quality issues
+5. Compared expected and actual results

 ## Root Cause

-The reporting discrepancy was caused by inconsistent customer information before import.
+The discrepancy was caused by inconsistent customer data between systems and reporting sources.

----

 ## Resolution

+- Reviewed affected records
+- Corrected data inconsistencies
-- Corrected customer data.
+- Verified the customer dataset
-- Revalidated the dataset.
+- Rechecked the expected reporting outcome
-- Updated Salesforce records.
-- Confirmed report accuracy.

----

 ## Prevention

-- Perform routine data validation.
+- Perform regular data validation
-- Review field mapping before imports.
-- Verify reports after onboarding.
+- Maintain accurate data mappings
+- Monitor consistency between systems
+- Validate reporting data before using it for business decisions

+## Business Intelligence Connection

+The incident demonstrates why business reporting depends on reliable underlying data.

+A dashboard can display information accurately while still producing a misleading business result if the underlying data is incomplete or inconsistent.